 Welcome to the first episode of Growth Hacker Interview Series.
 The idea is to bring the stories of Indian growth hackers.
-In early days of my marketing career, I struggled to filter marketing-growth stories that could help in the Indian context.
+In early days of my product career, I struggled to filter product-growth stories that could help in the Indian context.
 That’s where the India of #MeetGrowthHacker came from.

 I am starting with my good friend and fellow growth hacker at Sqrrl – Nitesh Sharma.
 Nitesh is Computer Science 2011 graduate from UIET, Kurukshetra University.
 He has designed marketing campaigns for several big brands at Boring Brands.
 At Sqrrl, he handles growth through strategic tie-ups, affiliate, and paid marketing.
 He has spearheaded API integration with big brands that have helped Sqrrl grow.

 Check out Nitesh’s Linkedin profile here.